 Sec.
-25-3.1 Objectives, [and] policies, and guidelines.
+25-3.1 Objectives [and], policies[-], and guidelines.

-The objectives [and] policies, and guidelines of this chapter shall be those contained in HRS Sections 205A-2 and 205A-26(1).
+The objectives [and], policies, and guidelines of this chapter shall be those contained in HRS [Section] Sections 205A-2[-] and 205A-26(1).
 The objectives, policies, and guidelines summarized below are the basis for analysis of uses, activities, or operations within the special management area.

-- Recreational resources.
+- (a) Recreational resources.
 Development within the SMA should provide coastal recreational opportunities to the public.
 Adequate access, by dedication or other means, to beaches, coastal dunes, recreation areas and natural reserves must be provided to the extent consistent with sound conservation principles.

-Adequate and properly located public recreation areas and wildlife preserves must be reserved. - (b) Historic and cultural resources.
+Adequate and properly located public recreation areas and wildlife preserves must be preserved. - (b) Historic and cultural resources.
 Development within the SMA should protect, preserve, and restore natural or human-made historical and cultural resources. - (c) Scenic and open space resources.
 Development within the SMA should protect, preserve, and where desirable, restore or improve the quality of coastal scenic and open space resources.
 Alterations to existing land forms and vegetation, other than for the cultivation of coastal dependent crops, must be limited so they result in minimum adverse impacts on water resources, beaches, coastal dunes, and scenic or recreational amenities.
-Development that is not dependent on the coast is encouraged to locate mauka of the SMA.
+Development that is not dependent on the coast is encouraged to locate mauka of the SMA. - (d) Coastal ecosystems.
+Development within the SMA should protect valuable coastal ecosystems, including reefs, beaches, and coastal dunes from disruption, and minimize adverse impacts on all coastal ecosystems.
+Solid and liquid waste treatment and disposition must be managed to minimize adverse impacts on SMA resources. - (e) Economic uses.
+Development within the SMA should consist of facilities and improvements important to the State's economy, and ensure that coastal-dependent development and coastal-related development are located, designed, and constructed to minimize exposure to coastal hazards and adverse social, visual, and environmental impacts within the SMA.